 If you confirm with <Y>, ICPCON allows you to limit the size of the Logical Drive.
 This becomes interesting when you configure later on an Array Drive with several identical Logical Drives and you want to make sure that you get appropriate spare hard disks in the future.
 It would be bad luck if the new hard disk would have 17508MB, only.
 It simply wouldn't fit into the Array Drive.
-If you limit the capacity to e.g., 17000MB from the beginning, you can be sure that all future 18GB hard disk will have at least 17000MB and thus can be used as spare hard disk.
+If you limit the capacity to e.g., 17000MB from the beginning, you can be sure that all future 18GB hard disk will have at least 17000MB and thus can be used a have at least 17000MB and thus can be used as spare hard disk.